moay/server-for-symfony-flex/docs/topics/setup.md

 composer config secure-http false
 ```

+Reminder: The built-in Symfony server is only available when `APP_ENV` is set to `dev`.

 *It is not recommended to run the server locally.
 The best setup would be a private server behind a firewall.*